Chocolate Chip Hot Cross Buns (vegan)

 Ingredients you’ll need

-Vegan chocolate chips, such as dark, milk or white.
-Alternatively, you can use roughly chopped chocolate or even leftover Easter eggs!
+Dairy-free chocolate chips such as dark, milk or white chocolate or a combination of all!
+Alternatively, you can use a chopped chocolate bar or even leftover Easter eggs.

 First rise of the dough

-Once you've kneaded your dough, place it in a large clean bowl (or the bowl of your stand mixer) and let it sit in a WARM area of your home.
-After at least 1-2 hours, your dough should double in size.
+Place your kneaded dough in a large bowl (or the bowl of your stand mixer) and place it in a WARM spot in your home.
+In a warm environment, the dough should double in size over 1-2 hours.

 Shaping the vegan hot cross buns